 16b Cite studies that might appear to meet the inclusion criteria, but which were excluded, and explain why they were excluded.
 Study characteristics 17 Cite each included study and present its characteristics.
 Risk of bias in studies 18 Present assessments of risk of bias for each included study.
-Results of individual For all outcomes, present, for each study: (a) summary statistics for each group studies 19 (where appropriate) and (b) an effect estimate and its precision (e.g. studies confidence/credible interval), ideally using structured tables or plots.
-20a For each synthesis, briefly summarize the characteristics and risk of bias 20a among contributing studies.
-Present results of all statistical syntheses conducted.
-If meta-analysis was 206 done, present for each the summary estimate and its precision (e.g., - I. C .I 20b confidence/credible interval) and measures of statistical heterogeneity.
-If Results of syntheses comparing groups, describe the direction of the effect.
-Present results of all investigations of possible causes of heterogeneity among 20c study results.
-Present results of all sensitivity analyses conducted to assess the robustness of 20d the synthesized results.
-Present assessments of risk of bias due to missing results (arising from Reporting biases 21 reporting biases) for each synthesis assessed.
-Certainty of Present assessments of certainty (or confidence) in the body of evidence for evidence 22 each outcome assessed.
+Results of individual studies 19 For all outcomes, present, for each study: (a) summary statistics for each group (where appropriate) and (b) an effect estimate and its precision (e.g. confidence/credible interval), ideally using structured tables or plots.
+20a For each synthesis, briefly summarize the characteristics and risk of bias among contributing studies.
+Results of syntheses 20b Present results of all statistical syntheses conducted.
+If meta-analysis was done, present for each the summary estimate and its precision (e.g., confidence/credible interval) and measures of statistical heterogeneity.
+If comparing groups, describe the direction of the effect.
+20c Present results of all investigations of possible causes of heterogeneity among study results.
+20d Present results of all sensitivity analyses conducted to assess the robustness of the synthesized results.
+Reporting biases Present assessments of risk of hias due to missing results (arising from Certainty of 22 evidence Present assessments of certainty (or confidence) in the body of evidence for each outcome assessed.
 DISCUSSION 23a Provide a general interpretation of the results in the context of other evidence.
-23b Discuss any limitations of the evidence included in the review.
+Discussion 23b Discuss any limitations of the evidence included in the review.
 Discussion 23c Discuss any limitations of the review processes used.
 23d Discuss implications of the results for practice, policy, and future research.
-OTHER INFORMATION Provide registration information for the review, including register name and 24a registration number, or state that the review was not registered.
-Registration and Indicate where the review protocol can be accessed, or state that a protocol protocol 24b was not prepared. , Describe and explain any amendments to information provided at registration 24c or in the protocol.
-Describe sources of financial or non-financial support for the review, and the Support 25 role of the funders or sponsors in the review.
-Competing interests 26 Declare any competing interests of review authors.
-Report which of the following are publicly available and where they can be Availability of data, found: template data collection forms; data extracted from included studies; code, and other 27 data used for all analyses; analytic code; any other materials used in the materials review.
-Francia Daga MAL Makani -:- script DM et al. The DDISMA 2020 statement: An undated guideline for reporting
+OTHER INFORMATION 24a Provide registration information for the review, including register name and registration number, or state that the review was not registered.
+Registration and protocol 24b Indicate where the review protocol can be accessed, or state that a protocol was not prepared.
+24c Describe and explain any amendments to information provided at registration or in the protocol.
+Support Describe sources of financial or non-financial support for the review, and Competing interests 26 Declare any competing interests of review authors.
+Availability of data, code, and other materials Prevention of the following are publicly available and where they can be found: template data collection forms; data extracted from included studi data used for all analyses; analytic code; any other materials used in the scuut DM at al. The DPISMA 2020 statement: An undated guideline for reportir